Roleplay

 My focus as a creator and storyteller is on:

 • Shaping a rich background based on a specific historical period and cultural setting.
-My specialties are the renaissance, the 19th century and pre-christian oriental cultures.
+My specialties are the Renaissance, the 19th century and pre-christian oriental cultures.

 • Developing realistic protagonists that come to life through genuine motivations and fears.
 I am inspired by literature, movies and history.